 2. Sacred Heart Catholic Church

 One can hardly write about the Sacred Heart Catholic Church in Milledgeville without acknowledging the threads of the Treanor and Cline families that are woven ever so snugly within the fabric of the early Catholic community in Baldwin County.
 For over a hundred and fifty years these families, the ancestors of internationally acclaimed author Flannery O’Connor, a devout, daily mass Catholic, have been instrumental in the development and growth of the Catholic Church in Milledgeville.
 The first Catholic resident of Milledgeville was Hugh Donnelly Treanor, Flannery O’Conner’s great-grandfather.
 Mr. Treanor owned and operated a gristmill located on the Oconee River just east of town.
 Remnants of the mill can still be seen from the Oconee River Greenway looking north.

+Flannery and her mother attended mass every morning and the congregation still thrives today.
 The Sacred Heart Catholic Church sits at the corner of Hancock and Jefferson Streets.
 It was built in 1874 in the Gothic Revival style.
 Materials from the elegant Lafayette Hotel which previously occupied the sites were utilized in the main body of the church.
 The Gothic-arched clear glass windows are said to have been salvaged from the hotel, and were used to harmonize with the Gothic architecture of the nearby Capitol.

 The first manuscripts were given to the library by Regina Cline O'Connor in 1970.
-Since that time, additional manuscripts have been added.
-Over 6,000 pages of manuscripts include early drafts of Wise Blood, portions of The Violent Bear It Away and most of the short stories.
-The catalog of the manuscript collection, The Manuscripts of Flannery O'Connor at Georgia College (University of Georgia Press), by Stephen G. Driggers, Robert J. Dunn and Sarah E. Gordon, was published in 1989.
+Since that time, additional manuscripts have been added including early drafts of Wise Blood, portions of The Violent Bear It Away and most of her short stories.
+In addition to the manuscripts, O'Connor's personal collection of over 700 books and journals are housed here.